Aephraim M. Steinberg

 Aephraim M. Steinberg is a professor at the University of Toronto and founding member of the Centre for Quantum Information and Quantum Control.
-His work also addresses open questions in fundamental quantum mechanical concepts and historic experiments, such as mapping trajectories of photons passing though a double slit via weak measurement, or timing particles tunnelling through a barrier.
+His work also addresses open questions in fundamental quantum mechanical concepts and historic experiments, such as mapping trajectories of photons passing through a double slit via weak measurement, or timing particles tunnelling through a barrier.

 Early life and education

 Steinberg was interested in science from a young age, asking questions to his father, an electrical engineer, about the behaviour of electrons in circuits.
-He completed an undergraduate degree at Yale University, then attended the University of California, Berkeley for his master's and doctorate.
+He received his B.S. degree from Yale University in 1988, and went on to complete a Ph.D. in Physics at the University of California, Berkeley in 1994.
 As a graduate student, he was particularly interested in open questions and apparent paradoxes of quantum mechanics, though was told that he would hopefully "grow out of it".
 His 1994 thesis was entitled When can light go faster than light?
 The tunneling time and its sub-femtosecond measurement via quantum interference and it received an award from the American Physical Society.
 The publications containing the main results of Steinberg's doctoral work have been cited extensively and reached a wide audience through popular science publications like Scientific American.